flarebyte/document_slot_bubblegum/DECISIONS.md

     minimal disruption to the existing implementation.
 -   Design should support easy updates for localization, ensuring smooth integration of additional languages and RTL enhancements.

+## Stack concept

+### Problem Description

+Develop a documentation panel in Flutter using Material 3 that mimics a simplified browser with support for managing document stacks.
+The panel will allow users to manage multiple stacks of documents, with limits on the number of stacks and documents per stack.
+The UI should provide an intuitive way to navigate between stacks and within documents in a stack while ensuring logical organization of the stacks and documents based on user interactions.

+### Features and Requirements

+1.  **Document Stack Management**

+    -   Users can open and manage up to **10 stacks** (maximum limit).
+    -   Each stack contains up to **10 documents**, with the first document fixed as the **main document** at the top of the stack.
+    -   A new stack is always added at position **1** (index 0), shifting other stacks down.
+If the limit is exceeded, the **oldest stack** is removed.
+    -   A document added to a stack is inserted below the main document and cannot replace it.

+2.  **Navigation and UI Components**

+    -   The UI provides numbered or lettered **buttons for stack selection**.
+    -   Each button displays a tooltip with the **stack's title**.
+    -   Within a stack, **breadcrumbs** or a similar mechanism are used to access all open documents in the stack.
+    -   Clicking a breadcrumb brings the user to the corresponding document in the stack.

+3.  **Stack Operations**

+    -   Users can delete a stack, which removes it from the panel and reorganizes the remaining stacks accordingly.
+    -   Deleting a document in a stack does not affect the main document's position.
+Remaining documents are reorganized.
+    -   Users can clear all stacks with a single action.

+4.  **Duplicate Stacks and Documents**

+    -   A stack cannot duplicate if reopened as a **new stack**.
+    -   A document may appear in multiple stacks independently.

+5.  **Document Types and Indicators**
+    -   Buttons for directly accessing documents reflect their **type** (e.g., icon for text, image, etc.).

+### Use Cases

+1.  **Opening Stacks and Documents**

+    -   User opens a stack (e.g., "Project A").
+It appears at index 0, shifting others.
+    -   User adds a document to the stack.
+It is placed below the main document.

+2.  **Reorganizing Stacks**

+    -   User adds a new stack, exceeding the 10-stack limit.
+The oldest stack is discarded.
+    -   User reopens an existing stack as new.
+It is moved to the top.

+3.  **Document Deletion and Navigation**

+    -   User deletes a document, and the stack reorganizes while preserving the main document.
+    -   User deletes a stack, and other stacks shift positions.

+4.  **Clear All Stacks**

+    -   User clears all stacks, resetting the panel.

+5.  **Breadcrumb Navigation**
+    -   User navigates through a stack using breadcrumbs to quickly switch between documents.

+### Edge Cases

+1. Adding a document to a stack already at its limit (10 documents).

+    -   Oldest non-main document is removed.

+2. Reopening an existing stack as new.

+    -   The same stack appears twice, once at index 0 and its original position.

+3. Adding a stack or document when at maximum capacity.

+    -   The oldest stack or document is discarded appropriately.

+4. Clearing all stacks when none exist.

+    -   No action or a user notification indicating no stacks to clear.

+5. Accessing a document that exists in multiple stacks.
+    -   Ensure proper navigation in each stack context.

+### Limitations

+-   **No Network Browsing**: The panel is limited to document stacks and does not allow for browsing the web.
+-   **No Deep Merging**: Reopening a stack as new does not merge it with the existing instance.
+-   **No Nested Stacks**: Stacks cannot contain other stacks.
+-   **No Complex Document Types**: Document handling is limited to basic type representation (e.g., text, image).
+-   **No Persistent State**: Changes to stacks and documents are not retained across sessions unless explicitly implemented.